kunalchouhan64/brain-inventory-react-machine-test/README.md

-to Start Project - npm run start to install all dependencies - npm install
+👉👉 To Start Project - npm run start
+👉👉 To install all dependencies - npm install